kubernetes-sigs/ibm-vpc-block-csi-driver/deploy/kubernetes/snapshot/validation-webhook/README.md

     ```
 5. Clone [external-snapshotter](https://github.com/kubernetes-csi/external-snapshotter) repo.
 The following steps should be run from the same external-snapshotter folder.
 6. Add the `ca.crt` value obtained from the `selfsigned-cert-tls` secret in `deploy/kubernetes/webhook-example/admission-configuration-template` file in front of `caBundle:` parameter and save the same to a file named `admission-configuration.yaml` in the same `webhook-example` directory.
-7. Change the namespace to where you prefer to deploy the webhook in `admission-configuration.yaml, rbac-snapshot-webhook.yaml, webhook.yaml` files under `deploy/kubernetes/webhook-example` directory
+7. Change the namespace to where you prefer to deploy the webhook in `admission-configuration.yaml, rbac-snapshot-webhook.yaml, webhook.yaml` files under `deploy/kubernetes/webhook-example` directory.
-8. Run `kubectl apply -f webhook-example`
+8. Run `kubectl apply -f webhook-example`.
 9. Once done, you should be able to see 3 pods, 1 service and 1 secret in the provided namespace as shown below.
     ```
     % kubectl get pods -n kube-system | grep snapshot-validation